I Married Marge: Production

 "I Married Marge" was written by Jeff Martin and directed by Jeffrey Lynch.
 It was the second flashback episode of The Simpsons and a sequel to the previous one, "The Way We Was", which tells the story of how Homer and Marge met in high school.
 Executive producer Sam Simon was concerned that the writers were being "inefficient" with the episode; he thought the three plots of Homer and Marge's marriage, the birth of Bart, and Homer getting his job should have been extended into three episodes instead of one.

 The staff were concerned over the animation of the characters' eyes in the episode, as the pupils were larger than normal, making the characters look "stoned", and the eyeballs were "too round" and large.
 The animation artists at the animation studio in South Korea, where much of the animation process takes place, had begun stenciling the eyes with a template, which according to Lynch resulted in "strangely round eyes which look a little too big sometimes and much too perfect.
 Which is very un-Simpsons like."
 Marge was designed with shorter hair in the flashback sequences to make her appear younger.
 Lynch thought it was nice to see Marge in a "younger, more attractive mode, and sort of watching her progress through pregnancy."

 Cultural references

 The title of the episode is a reference to the American television series I Married Joan.
 Marge and Homer sing along to "You Light Up My Life" by Debby Boone in the car.
 When Marge is suspected to be pregnant, Bart wants to name the baby after rapper Kool Moe Dee, while Lisa wants to name her after Ariel, from The Little Mermaid.
 At the beginning of his story, Homer mentions the band Supertramp, and their popularity in the time period.
 While exiting the movie theater, Homer spoils the ending of The Empire Strikes Back for dozens of moviegoers awaiting the next show.
-He also compares Marge's good looks to Princess Leia and her intelligence to Yoda, two characters from the film.
+He tells Marge "You're as pretty as Princess Leia and as smart as Yoda."